Diabetes: Naming

 The term "type 1 diabetes" has replaced several former terms, including childhood-onset diabetes, juvenile diabetes, and insulin-dependent diabetes mellitus.
 Likewise, the term "type 2 diabetes" has replaced several former terms, including adult-onset diabetes, obesity-related diabetes, and noninsulin-dependent diabetes mellitus.
 Beyond these two types, there is no agreed-upon standard nomenclature.

 Diabetes mellitus is also occasionally known as "sugar diabetes" to differentiate it from diabetes insipidus.
+Diabetes insipidus is an unrelated disease with symptoms that can mimic diabetes mellitus.